 Net operating income is calculated as a property’s gross income less it’s operating expenses.
 For example, if an office building produced $100,000 in gross rental income and had $50,000 in operating expenses, the resulting net operating income is $50,000.

 When net operating income has been calculated, a property’s value can be estimated by applying a “cap rate” to it.
-The cap rate is the estimated annual return on the property and it can be divided by the Net Operating Income to get an estimated value.
+Cap rate in commercial real estate is the estimated annual return on the property and it can be divided by the Net Operating Income to get an estimated value.
 Continuing the example above, net operating income of $50,000 divided by a cap rate of 7% implies an estimated value of $714,285.

 The more net operating income a property produces, the more valuable it is.
 As such, a “value-add” investment strategy focuses on pursuing ways to increase it.
 Broadly, there are three ways to do this, increasing income, reducing expenses, or both.